apachols/revor/docs/README.md

 ##### Sequelize
 In order to get the google-scraped Rover site data into the database, I wanted to use an ORM, for several reasons.
 I wanted the backend code to be as productiony as possible, and I think a good ORM, used wisely, is a great strategy for writing disciplined and well tested backend code with a relational database setup like the one for this project.
 (Plus, doesn't Django have a cool ORM? :wink:)

 Sequelize is pretty cool - it works with multiple flavors of SQL in the same project, which allowed me to switch seamlessly between sqlite3 and MySQL.
 Plus it allowed me to define a bunch of strong Model classes as the foundation of the backend, and use those to power both the import and the API.
-The sequelize models come with built in validators too, which helped me make sure all the data was being imported correctly.
+The sequelize models also come with built in field validators, which helped me make sure all the data was being imported correctly.

 I dont' much like the SQLITE3 default date format that Sequelize left me with, and I mostly ignored this and other date related issues for this project because they don't effect the Search features that power the front end.